Quickly create your Nebraska Health Care Directive and Living Will

 - There must be two adult witnesses or a notary public present at the time you sign.

-There are several restrictions on who may act as a witness to your health care directive and living will.
+There are several restrictions on who may act as a witness to your living will.
 Some of the notable restrictions are listed here.
 You should not choose an employee of your life or health insurance provider as a witness.
 Further, no more than one of your witnesses should be an employee or administrator of your medical provider.
 These restrictions do not apply to notary publics.

 However, anytime you complete an out-of-state move, it’s a good time to review your estate planning documents.
 This helps to ensure that your choices are current and that your documents comply with state laws.